danish0401/Livmo/README.md

 7. Under Key pair (login), for Key pair name, choose an existing key pair or create a new one.(This key pair will be used by you to ssh into isntance)

-8. In Network setting, use public subnet and attach security group with port 22 open from internet.
+8. In Network setting, use public subnet and attach security group with port 22,80,3000,8081 open from internet.

-9.
+*In the Summary panel, choose Launch instance.*

-In the Summary panel, choose Launch instance.
+---

 ### Project structure:

 - server: contains configuration files of server(backEnd)